How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you are happy with the way your graph or chart looks, click Create Chart …
+Once you are satisfied with the look of your graph or chart, click Create Chart …

 First, create a new post or page (or open an existing one) …